mohawk2/sw-turnkey/README.md

 The values of these are all hashes with currently one key, "re" - a regular expression.
 A fetched URL is checked against each in the above order.
 When it matches, it will use that strategy.
-If none match, will fall back to "stale while revalidate".
+If none match, will fall back to cache first (aka "stale while revalidate").

 ## Example 1: Single-Page App